neruameya/local-document-intelligence/README.md

 }
 ```

-Values shown above are illustrative.
+The values above are illustrative.

 ---